READ ALL ABOUT IT

 Anopheles Gambiae mosquitoes

-The Anopheles Gambiae mosquitoes tout long palps, appendages near its mouth, which are almost as long as their proboscis, its feeding tube.
+The Anopheles Gambiae mosquitoes tout long palps, appendages near its mouth, almost as long as their proboscis, its feeding tube.
 They have a unique resting position where their abdomen is raised in the air and varies in color from light brown to grey with pale, yellow spots.

 Mansonia Mosquitoes